 Courses taken in AREA V are those that provide the student with the knowledge and experiences in his/her chosen major or area of concentration.
 The course requirements listed within AREA V of each program of study should be used as a guide and may vary depending upon the transfer institution.
 For guidance in the identification of the specific course requirements in the major or minor, the student should refer to the transfer institution's catalog or website.
-Also, the AGSC transfer guide (STARS guide) for each public transfer institution in the state of Alabama is readily available on the web at http://stars.troy.edu and should be utilized.
+Also, the Alabama Transfers guide for each public transfer institution in the state of Alabama is readily available on the web at https://alabamatransfers.com/ and should be utilized.